wearedevx/expo-uni-starter/src/components/README.md

 # Components

-A collection of ready made an customizable components to be used in association with React Native's collection.
+A collection of ready made and customizable components to be used in association with React Native's collection.
 Check [React Native](https://reactnative.dev/docs/activityindicator) and [Expo](https://docs.expo.io/versions/v36.0.0/sdk/overview/) documentations for components that might be missing (activity indicator, lists, etc...)